Skip to content

 What is the WR100 Rating on Apple Watch Ultra?

-Apple Watch Models with WR100 Water Resistance Rating
+Apple Watches with WR100 Water Resistance

-IP68 vs WR50 or WR100 – What’s the Difference?
+IP68 vs. WR50 or WR100 – What’s the Difference?

 IP68 is the most common water resistance rating found on smartphones and smartwatches across the price segments.
 It is a standard certification that many smart devices are certified for.
-On the other hand, the WR50 and WR100 ratings are only found on the Apple Watch because it is Apple’s own water resistance certification.
+On the other hand, the WR50 and WR100 ratings are only found on the Apple Watch because it is Apple’s water resistance certification.

-Whereas, the WR50 and WR100 ratings are only water resistance and not dust resistance, but can protect the devices underwater for up to 50 and 100 meters, respectively.
+Whereas the WR50 and WR100 ratings are only water resistance and not dust resistance, but can protect the devices underwater for up to 50 and 100 meters, respectively.

 Starting from the Apple Watch Series 7, Apple has started including a WR50 rating for water resistance and a dedicated IP6X rating for assuring protection against dust.
-Let’s take a quick look at differences between the IP68 and WR50/WR100 water resistance ratings:
+Let’s take a quick look at the differences between the IP68 and WR50/WR100 water resistance ratings:

 Features